bitstuffing/securecv/README.md

 ## Why?
 Some people are being forced to use new technologies and show his skills to all world, and this situation forces people to not have privacy.

 SecureCV is a little project with a partial solution about this issue without big technological implications.

 Now in 2.0 rev. SecureCV was designed to publish online your CV thinking on share a web safely, no crawler or unauthorized information will be automatically ingested to online databases without your known because all is encrypted.

+## Advantages

 There are some advantages about use SecureCV in his 2.0 rev:

 - No server is needed
-- Responsible, portable and with modern design.
+- Responsive, portable and with modern design.
-- Modify and revoke access will not be a problem.
+- Author is able to modify and revoke access, it will not be a problem.
 - Easy to share, you're able to use a simple QR code or write the url and password, is simple.
-- Client based logic instead servers logic, forget about vulnerabilities and other issues.
+- Client-based logic instead traditional servers logic, forget about vulnerabilities and other issues.
-- Easy to change, content is detached from view.
+- Easy to change, data is detached from view.

 ## Features